Service (economics)

-A service is an act or use for which a consumer, firm, or government is willing to pay.
+A service is an act or use for which a consumer, company, or government is willing to pay.
 Examples include work done by barbers, doctors, lawyers, mechanics, banks, insurance companies, and so on.
 Public services are those that society (nation state, fiscal union or region) as a whole pays for.
 Using resources, skill, ingenuity, and experience, service providers benefit service consumers.
 Services may be defined as intangible acts or performances whereby the service provider provides value to the customer.